Welcome to the Su Lab! We’re excited to have you join us. Here are some things you should do to get a jump start in this lab.

 - Make sure your TSRI orientation meeting is scheduled.
 (If you have any questions or concerns, contact Shirley.)
 This meeting will cover getting an email account, an ID card, and a parking permit.

 On your first day

-- Verify that your ID card works to open the gates during off hours.
+- Verify that your ID card works to open the doors and gates during off hours.
 If you swipe it, you should be able to hear the unlocking mechanism even if you are using it during ‘open’ hours.